 William is currently a graduate student at George Mason University.
 As an undergraduate, he double majored in Physics and Astronomy and subsequently earned his B.S. in Physics and Astronomy from George Mason in 2019.
 His past research experience focused on exoplanets, including simulating time-series data for the EarthFinder mission concept study and validating transiting exoplanets.
 Currently, his research is focused on understanding the behavior of outflows in galaxies as a function of their merger stage.
 William is the recipient of several awards, including a travel grant from the Undergraduate Student Travel Fund (USTF) and an outstanding research award from George Mason’s Department of Physics and Astronomy.
 Beginning in the fall of 2019, he will be one of George Mason’s observatory coordinators.

-Ryan is a graduate student at George Mason University and holds a B.S. in Physics – with an emphasis in astrophysics – also from GMU.
+Ryan is an NPP Fellow at NASA Goddard who got his Ph.D. from George Mason University in 2022.
 Utilizing X-ray observatories such as Chandra, XMM-Newton, and NuSTAR, his work focuses on the search for dual AGN in mid-IR preselected late-stage galaxy mergers, characterizing the levels of AGN obscuration in late-stage mergers, as well as understanding AGN triggering and fueling in mergers versus isolated galaxies.
 Ryan is the recipient of a several awards, including the Sigma Xi Grant-in-Aid of Research (GRIAR) and two competitive International Travel Grants (ITGs) offered by the GMU Associate Provost for Graduate Education.
 Outreach is also a very important activity for Ryan, and he regularly conducts class and public tours at the GMU observatory.

 Jim earned his B.S. in Computer Science from the University of Michigan and his M.S. in Computer Science from American University.
 He served as a naval intelligence officer and then, as a civilian, held several computer science and programming jobs in both private industry and government.
 Among other projects, he wrote a compiler for a new computer language, modeled the effects of nuclear weapons, evaluated options for arms control treaties, and designed a Unix computer network.
 He retired from the Department of Defense in 2013.
 As a GMU student, he is interested in using X-rays to study active galactic nuclei (AGNs).
 His current research is on modeling the soft excess in AGNs.